Abstract

 MIN_VALIDATION_FAILURE_FEEat the currentbaseFee; - the transaction nonce can still become executable under the account nonce ordering rules;

-sessionVerifieris a member of the account’s currentsessionVerifiersset;- the current account
+sessionVerifierInstanceresolves to a nonzero verifier insessionVerifierInstanceswith the account’s currentkeyRingHash;- the current account

 keyRingHashequals the hash recorded when the transaction was admitted or last revalidated.